Do Analyst Upgrades Actually Move Stock Prices? We Measured 66,741 of Them

 What We Found

-When two or more independent analyst firms upgrade the same stock within 30 days, the signal is much stronger.
+When two or more independent analyst firms upgrade the same stock within 30 days, the signal is different.
+Clustered upgrades still show positive drift even after the announcement-day move.

 | Category | T+1 | T+5 | T+21 | T+63 |